 Levodopa.
 Perampanel administered as 4 mg once daily doses for 19 days had no effect on Cmax and AUC0-inf of levodopa in healthy subjects.

 The primary endpoint in Studies 1, 2, and 3 was the percent change in seizure frequency per 28 days during the Treatment Period as compared to the Baseline Period.
 The criterion for statistical significance was p < 0.05.
-Table 3 shows the results of these studies.
 A statistically significant decrease in seizure rate was observed at doses of 4 to 12 mg per day.
 Dose response was apparent at 4 to 8 mg with little additional reduction in frequency at 12 mg per day.

-Table 4 presents an analysis combining data from all 3 studies, grouping patients based upon whether or not concomitant AED inducers (carbamazepine, oxcarbazepine, or phenytoin) were used.
+Tables 4 and 5 present an analysis combining data from all 3 studies, grouping patients based upon whether or not concomitant enzyme-inducing AEDs (carbamazepine, oxcarbazepine, or phenytoin) were used.
 The analysis revealed a substantially reduced effect in the presence of inducers.

 bThe proportion of patients with at least a 50% decrease in seizure frequency

-Exhibiting Different Percent Reductions During the Maintenance Phase over
+Patients Exhibiting Different Percent Reductions During the Maintenance Phase

 This monograph has been modified to include the generic and brand name in many instances.